 OK, not everyone will find a dark fishing spider carrying babies relaxing, but the details of even spiders are amazing.

-Here is an aperture comparison inclusive of the 100mm focal length.
+Perhaps helpful to understanding this lens's angle of view is a focal length comparison inclusive of the 100mm focal length.

 As I write this review, Canon RF lenses are not compatible with any cameras having an APS-C-sized imaging sensor.
 Should this lens someday become compatible with an ASP-C camera model, the 1.6x FOVCF sensor format will see an angle of view similar to a full-frame-mounted 160mm lens.
 This angle of view forces a longer working distance that increases the depth of field, including more of the subject and background in focus.
 The APS-C angle of view favors tight portraits vs. full body framing (unless a considerable working distance is available).

 While an f/2.8 aperture is not especially wide for prime lenses around this focal length, f/2.8 is very common for the macro prime lenses, and f/2.8 is a relatively wide (fast) aperture among lenses in general.

 With an f/2.8 aperture, this lens is handholdable and capable of stopping action in relatively low light levels without resorting to noisy-high ISO settings.
 The f/2.8 aperture provides adequate light for AF to perform well in low light conditions.